Fast Fourier transform: Bounds on complexity and operation counts

 A tight lower bound is not known on the number of required additions, although lower bounds have been proved under some restrictive assumptions on the algorithms.
 In 1973, Morgenstern proved an $\Omega(n \log n)$ lower bound on the addition count for algorithms where the multiplicative constants have bounded magnitudes (which is true for most but not all FFT algorithms).
 Pan (1986) proved an $\Omega(n \log n)$ lower bound assuming a bound on a measure of the FFT algorithm's asynchronicity, but the generality of this assumption is unclear.
 For the case of power-of-two n, Papadimitriou (1979) argued that the number $n \log_2 n$ of complex-number additions achieved by Cooley–Tukey algorithms is optimal under certain assumptions on the graph of the algorithm (his assumptions imply, among other things, that no additive identities in the roots of unity are exploited).
 (This argument would imply that at least $2N \log_2 N$ real additions are required, although this is not a tight bound because extra additions are required as part of complex-number multiplications.)
 Thus far, no published FFT algorithm has achieved fewer than $n \log_2 n$ complex-number additions (or their equivalent) for power-of-two n.

 A third problem is to minimize the total number of real multiplications and additions, sometimes called the arithmetic complexity (although in this context it is the exact count and not the asymptotic complexity that is being considered).
 Again, no tight lower bound has been proven.
 Since 1968, however, the lowest published count for power-of-two n was long achieved by the split-radix FFT algorithm, which requires $4n\log_2(n) - 6n + 8$ real multiplications and additions for n > 1.
-This was recently reduced to $\sim \frac{34}{9} n \log_2 n$ (Johnson and Frigo, 2007; Lundy and Van Buskirk, 2007).
+This was further reduced to $\sim \frac{34}{9} n \log_2 n$ (Johnson and Frigo, 2007; Lundy and Van Buskirk, 2007).
 A slightly larger count (but still better than split radix for n ≥ 256) was shown to be provably optimal for n ≤ 512 under additional restrictions on the possible algorithms (split-radix-like flowgraphs with unit-modulus multiplicative factors), by reduction to a satisfiability modulo theories problem solvable by brute force (Haynal & Haynal, 2011).

 Most of the attempts to lower or prove the complexity of FFT algorithms have focused on the ordinary complex-data case, because it is the simplest.
-However, complex-data FFTs are so closely related to algorithms for related problems such as real-data FFTs, discrete cosine transforms, discrete Hartley transforms, and so on, that any improvement in one of these would immediately lead to improvements in the others (Duhamel & Vetterli, 1990).
+However, complex-data FFTs are so closely related to algorithms for related problems, such as real-data FFTs, discrete cosine transforms, discrete Hartley transforms, and so on, that any improvement in one of these would immediately lead to improvements in the others (Duhamel & Vetterli, 1990).